kannikakabilar/Kannika-Notas/ML_Eng/Other/README.md

 # Other ML stuff that were mentioned in the JD

-## Tell us about a time you solved a performance issue

-## Why are you interested in this role?

 ## Analyze how ML models compile
 Compiling an ML model = building and optimizing the computational graph that defines how your model runs